MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-cze-vat-declaration-tax-declaration-model.md

     | Reference number                                                                                                    | Enter the reference number, if applicable. |
     | Threshold                                                                                                           | Enter the threshold amount to split documents between sections A4/A5 and B2/B3.
 For example, for the year 2020, enter **10000**. |

-### Generate a VAT declaration in Excel from the Inquiries and reports menu item
+### Generate a VAT declaration in Excel from the Report sales tax for settlement period periodic task.

 1. Go to **Tax \> Periodic tasks \> Declarations \> Sales tax \> Report sales tax for settlement period**.
 2. Enter the following information.